This is Dr. Zak, and today I want to spend some time expanding our understanding of the term, subluxation, that I introduced in my last blog post.

 On a daily basis in our chiropractic centres, we see people battling with many types of health problems.
-From them, we learn that the most common challenge that initially motivates people to come into one of our centres is pain of some kind: neck pain, shoulder pain, headaches and lower back pain.
+From them, we learn that the most common challenge that initially motivates people to come into one of our centers is pain of some kind: neck pain, shoulder pain, migraines and lower back pain

 Maybe you too have come across this space, because you are experiencing a limitation in your life; maybe you are in pain and you’re looking for answers.